Gian Gastone de' Medici: Marriage and Bohemia (1697–1708)

 By 1697, Violante Beatrice and Ferdinando had been married for eight years and still lacked issue, as did Gian Gastone's sister, the Electress Palatine.
-Concerned for the future of the dynasty, Cosimo urged the Electress to find Gian Gastone—currently the only one of his siblings unmarried—a suitable bride.
+Concerned for the future of the dynasty, Cosimo urged the Electress to find Gian Gastone—currently the only one of his children unmarried—a suitable bride.
 She put forward Anna Maria Franziska, her brother-in-law's widow and potential heiress of the Duchy of Saxe-Lauenburg.
-The bride-to-be was hailed as "more like a Bohemian peasant than a princess" by a contemporary.
-They were married in Düsseldorf, the capital of the Electorate of the Palatinate, by the Bishop of Osnabrück on 2 July 1697.
-As she did not like cities or courts, Anna Maria Franziska demanded they establish themselves in her Bohemian residences, Ploskovice Castle and Reichstadt (Zákupy), post-haste.
+The bride-to-be was described as "more like a Bohemian peasant than a princess" by a contemporary.
+They were married in Düsseldorf, the capital of the Electoral Palatinate, by the Bishop of Osnabrück on 2 July 1697.
+As she did not like cities or courts, Anna Maria Franziska demanded they establish themselves in her Bohemian residences, Ploskovice Castle and Reichstadt, post-haste.

 Gian Gastone found life in the little village intolerable.
 Anna Maria Franziska was unpredictable and prone to outbursts of rage, she held "conversations in the stables [i.e. with the horses]" and would rather have remained a widow than have been married again.
-The lack of intellectual society there and his wife's hostility towards him drove Gian Gastone into the arms of alcohol.
+The lack of intellectual society there and his wife's hostility towards him drove Gian Gastone to increased drinking.
 Gian Gastone, unable to rein in his disgust, abandoned Anna Maria Franziska for Paris after one year in Reichstadt.
 When he arrived there, an enraged Cosimo, who had explicitly told his son not to leave Anna Maria Franziksa without his prior consent, ordered him back to Reichstadt.
 Anna Maria Franziska made an effort to welcome him back; however, her mood turned sour when Gian Gastone brought up the prospect of wintering in Prague.
 Thus, he went to Prague alone but for his suite and favourite attendant, Giuliano Dami.